International Association for the Promotion of Christian Higher Education

 The International Association for the Promotion of Christian Higher Education (IAPCHE) is an international organization of individuals and institutions, seeking to serve Jesus as Lord by fostering worldwide the development of integral Christian higher education through networking and related academic activity.
 It was founded in 1975.
 The Association headquarters is in Grand Rapids, Michigan.

 IAPCHE's Regions

 As of 2000, the worldwide organization consisted of five regional bodies: one each for Africa, Asia/Oceania, Europe, Latin America, and North America:

 Africa: Centre for the Promotion of Christian Higher Education in Africa Centre for the Promotion of Christian Higher Education in Africa is the African regional expression of IAPCHE.
 The regional director is Rev. Isaac Mutua.

 Asia/Oceania: Dr. J. Dinakarlal is the regional director and editor of Asia/Oceania Contact.

 Europe: The first worldwide conference in Europe was held in 1984 in Breukelen, the Netherlands.

 Latin America: Asociación Internacional para la Promoción de Educación Superior Cristiana (AIPESC) ALC Noticias is the regional expression of IAPCHE in Latin America.

-North America: International office located on Calvin College campus (USA).
+North America: International office located on the Calvin University campus (USA).